What's New in BNAPS

 He was a member of BNAPS, the Philatelic Specialists Society of Canada (PSSC), and the Royal Philatelic Society of Canada (RPSC).
 He was elected a Fellow of the RPSC in 2006.

-He was well known as a specialist in re-entries, having founded the BNAPS Re-entries Study Group and creating a website devoted to this subject.
+He was well known as a specialist in re-entries, having founded the BNAPS Re-entries Study Group and created a website devoted to this subject.
 He was also noted for his volunteer work in organized philately.

 Read Ralph's memorial.